schiang3/blog/content/aboutme.md

 Hi I'm Shuya.

 Data science professional with robust experience in machine learning and creating statistical models in Python, R, and SAS.
-My background in data mining and cloud computingmakes me passionate about utilizing algorithms to predict future trends and storytelling the results with data visualization.
+My background in data mining and cloud computing makes me passionate about utilizing algorithms to predict future trends and storytelling the results with data visualization.

 # **Education**